 Thank you for reviewing our manuscript and for giving us the opportunity to address the points raised by you, Dr. Slocombe, and the two reviewers.

-An overarching concern was whether our paper addresses a fundamental biological principle.
-The fundamental biological principle our paper addresses is whether the ability to vocally imitate is important for understanding language evolution.
-We have added a new introductory paragraph that more properly situates our work for the audience of Proceedings B.
+An overarching concern was whether our paper addresses fundamental biological principles.
+In this revision we clarify how our study is, indeed, rooted in biology.
+Our paper addresses the fundamentally biological question of whether the human aptitude for vocal imitation is important for explaining the evolution of language.
+We have substantially edited the introduction to more properly situate our work for the audience of Proceedings B. For example, we present language in the broader context of primate vocal communication, and note aspects of language that distinguishes it from these other forms of communication.

 We also address each point made by the reviewers below.
 Referee 1: 1.
 In the introduction the authors write (80-81): does the imitation of a particular water-splashing sound become, over generations of repeated imitation, a better label for the more general category of water-splashing sounds?
 What does this mean in linguistic terms?
 Do the authors refer in any way to the iconicity of language?

+Indeed.
+This work is situated within the general topic of linguistic iconicity.

+On the view that category labels are arbitrary, there is no sense in which one label is any better or worse than any other.
+We challenge this view by demonstrating that otherwise equal labels may be easier or harder to learn and generalize to new category members.
+Thus, in this experiment, our measure of what makes one label “better” than another is not derived from linguistic features, but from behavioral measures.
+We argue that labels that are learned faster and generalized to new category members more easily are de facto better category labels.

+Our approach in looking to behavioral measures for determining how closely aligned a particular word form is with its potential meaning very much fits with current views on iconicity in language, as the reviewer notes.
+We now introduce iconicity earlier in the manuscript, including reference to iconcity in signed languages, and we pose our research questions as aiming to determine whether similar principles might apply in the formation of new spoken words.

 2. In “Collecting vocal imitations”, 111-112, “Participants were allowed to listen to each target sound multiple times” How many times were allowed to listen to each target?
 Was there a maximum number of repetitions allowed to each participant?